go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 #### auth.FindColumns

-FindColumns in given struct.
+Find columns in the given struct.
 A field matches if it has a "auth" tag with the given value.
 Returns a slice of found fields, ordered as the input `fields` slice.

+Promoted fields are matched as well.

 If the nth field is not found, the nth value of the returned slice will be `nil`.